sonvt1710/javascript-basics/README.md

 ## Q. What is the browser rendering pipeline, and what triggers a reflow vs. a repaint?

-The browser converts HTML, CSS, and JavaScript into pixels on screen through a sequence of steps known as the **Critical Rendering Path (CRP)**:
+The **browser rendering pipeline** is the sequential process a browser engine follows to convert HTML, CSS, and JavaScript source code into actual pixels on a physical screen

+**The Rendering Pipeline Steps**

 ```
 HTML parsing → DOM Tree